 In practice, most companies need to take the GDPR into consideration.

 Even though the GDPR only applies to data from EU residents, we took the decision to apply broadly the requirement of the regulation.
-This means we don’t restrict any privacy related feature based on the geographical location of a data subject.
+This means that except in some rare cases, we don’t restrict any privacy-related feature based on the geographical location of a data subject.

 Here are some of the actions we’ve taken to ensure we’re compliant: